Skip to main content

 Will my child catch meningococcal disease from the vaccine?

 No, there is no risk that your child will catch meningococcal disease because the vaccine does not contain the live bacteria that causes the disease.
-Instead, it contains proteins from the bacteria that causes meningococcal disease, and which can be used to train your child’s immune system to recognise and fight the infection.

 What are the common reactions to the vaccine?